beljul/user-centric-ad-id/README.md

 | #7 | has consented through redirection to ID controller | has consented through redirection to ID controller | is NOT authenticated | Enabled  |

 ### User consent, transparency and controls
 Each network participant is responsible to collect the consent for user interest data collection and personalized advertising on their web domains.
 The network participant can choose at which rate the prompt to join the program should be displayed to the user, preventing user fatigue, or can even include an option "don't ask me again".
-Once a user has agreed to user interest data collection and personalized advertising on a network participant property, the consent is valid until revoked by that same user.
+Once a user has agreed to user interest data collection and personalized advertising on a network participant property, the consent is valid across different IDs assigned to different device/app until revoked.

 The network provides additional transparency to users on the portal my-advertising-services.com.
 In particular, users can review there at any time for which websites they have agreed to user interest data collection and personalized advertising.